JohnDLee/2048RL/RL/SOLUTION1.md

 ## Results

 The training results over episodes is shown as follows.
 The main performance metric is the final score of the episode.
-On average, the score is slowly creeping up, around 800.
-However, it is hard to argue that this performance is any better than pure random strategy.
+While the score creeps up initially, around 800, we see that it drops and doesn't proceed to learn.
+It is hard to argue that this performance is any better than pure random strategy.

 ![train_loss_profile](../trained_models/simpleDQN10000/train_results.png)